Welcome to our FAQ! Feel free to continue reading and learn more about the WMSO…

 Does WMSO travel?

 Yes!
 In 2001, WMSO embarked on its first international tour to Italy and Sicily.
 The Symphony has continued travelling abroad to destinations like Paris, Vienna, and Prague.
 Domestically, the WMSO has toured in cities like New York, Philadelphia, and Washington, D.C.
+More information on both our international and domestic tour can be found below.

 What does WMSO play?